 There are a few ways you can do this for very little cost.

-And if heat isn’t an issue, scroll down for another ideas that will make your shoppers’ time in your booth more comfortable and memorable!
+And if heat isn’t an issue, scroll down for another idea that will make your shoppers’ time in your booth more comfortable and memorable!
 Or 10 UNIQUE BRANDING IDEAS FOR YOUR CRAFT SHOW BOOTH for ways to make your indoor craft show booth or table stand out.